WIAA cancels remaining basketball tournament games, NAHL suspends season in response to COVID-19 pandemic

 Of course, those sentiments came from people whose games continued to take place.

-On a day when the COVID-19 pandemic wiped out most of March Madness, delayed he start of the Major League baseball season and forced the suspension of the NHL and NBA seasons, the effects were felt locally, as well.
+On a day when the COVID-19 pandemic wiped out most of March Madness, delayed the start of the Major League Baseball season and forced the suspension of the NHL and NBA seasons, the effects were felt locally, as well.

-And no news was bigger than when the WIAA canceled the final two days of its girls state basketball tournament in Green Bay and the remainder of the boys tournaments.
-The announcement came after 11:15 p.m., around three hours after most sectional semifinal boys basketball games had wrapped up around the state.
+And no news was bigger than when the WIAA canceled the final two days of its girls state basketball tournament in Green Bay and the remainder of the boys tournament.
+The announcement came at 11:15 p.m., around three hours after most sectional semifinal boys basketball games had wrapped up around the state.

 Earlier in the day, the WIAA placed restrictions on the number of fans at its basketball tournament games.
 The North American Hockey League also suspended its season, pausing the Janesville Jets’ playoff push.
 And UW-Whitewater and area high school graduates playing sports collegiately will certainly be affected by the NCAA’s decision to cancel all spring championships.